microsoft/vscode-docs/docs/editor/intellisense.md

 ## Troubleshooting

 If you find IntelliSense has stopped working, the language service may not be running.
-Simply restart VS Code and this should solve the issue.
+Try restarting VS Code and this should solve the issue.
 If you are still missing IntelliSense features after installing a language extension, open an issue in the repository of the language extension.

 > **Tip:** For configuring and troubleshooting JavaScript IntelliSense see [here](/docs/languages/javascript.md#intellisense).